patrickmylius/1Semester2020/Programmering/src/Undervisning_30_09_2020/readme.md

 Implemented for loop, While loop and breakexercises from W3_Scool w. explaining notes.

-Implemented package Hus, containing 6 classes running a Door system, with user console input, to simulate a person locking and unlocking the doors when leaving home or at arriving home.
+Implemented package Hus, containing 6 classes running a Door system, with user console input, to simulate two persons locking and unlocking the doors when leaving home or at arriving home.